Storidge/cio-user-docs/kubernetes_storage/node_maintenance.md

 This rejoins the node back to the Storidge cluster and uncordons the node so new pods can be scheduled.

-Rebooting a node after maintenance is completed will automatically uncordon the node to rejoin the cluster.
+If a node was powered off for maintenance, rebooting a node after maintenance is completed will automatically uncordon the node to rejoin the cluster.

 <h2>Extend maintenance window</h2>